cylc/cylc-flow/doc/src/introduction.rst

 therefore take many cycle points to catch up after a delay.
-Without taking account of inter-cycle dependence, the best that can be done, in general, is to reduce the gap between cycle points to zero as shown in :num:`fig-job-no-overlap`.
+Without taking account of inter-cycle dependence, the best that can be done, in general, is to reduce the gap between cycle points to zero as shown in :numref:`fig-job-no-overlap`.
 A limited crude overlap of the single cycle point job schedule may be possible for specific task sets but the allowable overlap may change if new tasks are added, and it is still dangerous: it amounts to running different parts of a dependent system as if they were not